eppye-bots/wiki_for_rtd/index.rst

 ------------------------

 Often people experience a steep learning curve when starting with edi.
-One reason is that of lot of knowledge is involved:
+A lot of knowledge is involved:

 * edi standards (edifact, x12, tradacoms, EANCOM etc)
 * business processes between you and your edi-partner (logistics!), changes in the business processes